Kivi-Vuorilehto/cybersec_project_25/README.md

 [sessionhijacking-before](https://github.com/Kivi-Vuorilehto/cyberserc_project_25/blob/main/screenshots/sessionhijacking-before.png).

-To fix this flaw, one can simply remove [L78 in baseproject/settings.py](https://github.com/Kivi-Vuorilehto/cybersec_project_25/blob/7f41920ff9556831c987ea9a81fb4e43402ae17c/baseproject/settings.py#L78) which speicifies the use of the custom session engine, and regenerate currently valid session-ids.
+To fix this flaw, one can simply remove [L78 in baseproject/settings.py](https://github.com/Kivi-Vuorilehto/cybersec_project_25/blob/7f41920ff9556831c987ea9a81fb4e43402ae17c/baseproject/settings.py#L78) which specifies the use of the custom session engine, and regenerate currently valid session-ids.
 This will make the app utilize Django's default session engine which generates secure session-ids which are not brute forceable in any worthwhile timeframe.

 Effect of the same exploit attempted after the fix:
 [sessionhijacking-after](https://github.com/Kivi-Vuorilehto/cyberserc_project_25/blob/main/screenshots/sessionhijacking-after.png).